Harshstar/ADO_Query_Automation/README.md

   * Cannot be viewed after creation
 * `startDate` and `endDate` are configured via pipeline variables for flexibility

-> ⚠️ Never hardcode sensitive values like PAT in scripts or YAML files.

 ---

 ## ▶️ Usage